Expert, unbiased advice for buying the best window AC unit, wall air conditioner, portable AC unit, or mini-split air conditioner for your home.

 Air conditioners remove water from the air as they cool it.
 Window and in-the-wall air conditioners have drainage tubes that carry condensation outside.
 Portable units have reservoirs that need to be periodically emptied, though some also come with optional hookups for a drainage hose.
 Some new models evaporate much of the moisture and exhaust it, greatly reducing the frequency of need to empty a container.

 Before buying, be sure your home’s electrical system can handle the appliance’s power needs.
 If a dedicated or 230-volt circuit is required, you’ll need to have an electrical contractor install this.

 If you have a window, wall, or portable air conditioner but it doesn’t turn on or does a poor job of cooling, try to fix it before you invest in a new unit.
-For do-it-yourself tips on how to get the unit working, see Window and Room Air Conditioner Repairs.
+For do-it-yourself tips on how to get the unit working, see How to Repair Window and Room Air Conditioners.

 The following video by Consumer Reports offers excellent advice for buying, sizing, and locating a window air conditioner.